n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 "Halant,_Consonant_" when processing text runs that are tagged with one of the old Indic script tags and it is known that the font in use supports only the Indic2 shaping model.

+Shaping engines may also choose to position left-side matras according to the old-model Indic ordering scheme; however, doing so might interfere with matching GSUB or GPOS features.